pingswept/me30-website/content/logistics/exercises.md

 ![Typical BJT circuit](/img/typical-bjt-circuit.png)

+### 5.5 Determine pin voltages and ideal resistor value for a BJT circuit

+Fill in the table....

 ### 6. Control a motor with a MOSFET

 You've used a bipolar junction transistor to control a motor.
 Now try using the other main class of transistor: a metal oxide semiconductor field effect transistor, or MOSFET.
 The main difference between the [two types of transistors](http://andnowforelectronics.com/notes/low-power-high-power/) is that BJTs are current-controlled, and MOSFETs are voltage-controlled.